 Step 6 is rather crucial!
 The pop-up must be very close to the bend of the hook!
 They should not be apart more than 1mm!

 When you have found the right distance, it’s time to tie the knotless knot around your hook’s shank.

 Insider tip: Make sure that the coating stays away from the hook’s eye.
 If it gets too close, just pull the coating down your hooklink a little further.

 Turn your hooklink 5-7 times around the shank and hair, and then thread the end of the hooklink, once again, through the back of the hook’s eye.

 Thread the hooklink all the way through the eye and then draw it tight so that the knotless knot will tighten itself around the shank.

 Good job, you’re almost done!

-Thread it over the and onto the hook shank, until it is very close to the pop-up.
-Once the tube will be shrunk, it will lock the pop-up tightly to the shank., which is exactly where you want it to be!
+Thread it over the hook shank until it is very close to the pop-up.
+Once the tube is shrunk, it will lock the pop-up tightly to the shank., which is exactly where you want it to be!